New and forthcoming

 In Amsterdam, in the summer of 1942, the Nazis forced teenager Anne Frank and her family into hiding.
 For over two years, they, another family and a German dentist lived in a 'secret annexe', fearing discovery.
 All that time, Anne kept a diary.
 The Diary of a Young Girl is an inspiring and tragic account of an ordinary life lived in extraordinary circumstances that has enthralled readers for generations.
 Published in graphic format for the first time, The Graphic Diary of Anne Frank is a stunning new adaptation of one of the greatest books of the last century.

-Sam is 28 and needs to get a job.
-Keith, who claims to be a second cousin of his (dead) father, offers him a job.
+Sam is 27 and needs to get a job.
+Keith, who claims to be a second cousin of his (absent) father, offers him one.
 On Keith’s card it says he does ‘distribution and delivery’, which seems to consist of ‘a lot of driving around, getting out of the car for a few minutes and then getting back in’, Sam tells his mother.
 And so the days go by, Keith driving to a trading estate, ducking into a portakabin, all the while telling Sam stories about his first boss, Geoff Crozier, his mentor in distribution and delivery.
-As the weeks go by, Sam gets to know Keith’s friends, flirty Hazel-Claire from whom they buy two pasties every day at lunchtime, a variety of receptionists, and a few tantalising secrets from Keith’s past…
+As the weeks pass, Sam gets to know Keith’s friends, flirty Hazel-Claire from whom they buy two pasties every day at lunchtime, a variety of receptionists, and a few tantalising secrets from Keith’s past…

 As in Days of the Bagnold Summer, Joff Winterhart is a master at depicting ordinary life in all its utterly poignant and funny mundanity.

 The bestselling French graphic novel about the mind-bending world of quantum physics